bureson/nn-compass/scenes/dilemma7.md

 # Feedback
  This is a great response.
 Being able to identify and implement process improvements is core to the Novo Nordisk Way.
 With this choice, you are delaying the new process improvement.
 However, your focus on planning also ensures that the new process is properly integrated into Jens' current maintenance schedule.
 This, in turn, will reduce unnecessary disruptions to his regular maintenance work.
-This is a dilemma between managing cost, quality and delivery. overvej delegation lige om lidt står deu i smame situation igen legation
+This is a dilemma between managing cost, quality and delivery. overvej delegation lige om lidt står du i samme situation igen

-# Outcome

-You experienced a negative effect in output (-4).
-No effect on neither engagement nor resource spend.